Word Smith: Cast

 - Castings, as in worm poo.
 Worm castings are an organic form of fertilizer produced from earthworms.
 Also known as vermicast, worm castings manure is earthworm waste.
 As these creatures eat through compost, their waste creates optimal ingredients to enrich the soil.
 Worm castings resemble football-shaped particles, and cylanders that improve soil aeration and drainage, as well as increase water retention in the soil.
 This is a good excuse for keeping those worms in your backyard compost!

 Caste (with an “e”) is a system of rank in society

-- India seems to have the most entrenched caste system still in existence today.
-The common people have no say in their rank in society, it is all a birth right.
-Seems strange in a democratic society, like the US, but then who are we to criticize.
+- India seems to have the most entrenched caste system still in existence.
+The common people are either Sudra or Untouchables and they have no say in their rank in society.
+One’s voice is determined by birth right.
+Seems strange in a democratic society, like the US, to have a system of zero meritocracy, but then who are we to criticize?
 Only when we have been around as long as Indian traditions can be cast aspirations.